aya-sayed-30/alx-system_engineering-devops/0x00-shell_basics/README.md

-diplay file contents including hidden files
+diaplay the file content with user-id and hidden files